 Seizures are the most common symptom in patients with malignant brain tumors.
 These are sudden, repetitive muscle movements caused by a burst of electrical impulses in the brain.
 A brain tumor can cause seizures which can be short-term.
-The short-term seizure indicates the presence of a tumour in the brain.
-The tumour may be low-grade and slow-growing in one of the lobes of the brain or the meninges.
+The short-term seizure indicates the presence of a tumor in the brain.
+The tumor may be low-grade and slow-growing in one of the lobes of the brain or the meninges.

 Difficulty in body balance and muscle weakness

 You may face difficulty maintaining body balance, and doing any tasks, and your mobility may be affected.
 One might be unable to walk properly and may face a loss of balance and coordination.
 Notably, these symptoms may affect only one-half of the body, like the left part of the right part.

 Since the tumor grows in the brain, it may affect brain functions.
 So, your personality may change, and you may behave differently.
 Such changes happen when the tumor lies in the frontal lobe, temporal lobe, or cerebrum.
 You may face memory problems.
 Your mood and personality may change if the tumor is primary or metastatic.
 Some behavioral changes are confusion, concentration difficulties, short-term memory loss, trouble speaking and thinking, and mood swings.